-Following the premises of colonial design Spanish and with details of classic materials can transform an outdated house into a very beautiful and more valuable.
-Some ideas include modifying the roof with Spanish-style tiles, removing eaves from roofs, adding a small Spanish tower with an entrance arch, black iron bars, wide plaster details in cornice eaves, simple window moldings, black colonial lanterns, etc.
+Following the premises of colonial design Spanish and with details of classic materials you can transform an outdated house into a very beautiful and higher value.
+Some ideas include modifying the roof with Spanish style tiles, removing eaves from roofs, adding a small Spanish tower with an archway, black iron railings, wide plaster details on cornice eaves, simple window molding, black colonial lanterns, etc.

-For the interior design were used: arches, niches, plaster, railings and wide oak wood floors.
+For the interior design, arches, niches, plaster, railings and wide oak wood floors were used.
 Refering to reform From this particular house, the concept of 1 plant and ceilings to 2 waters was maintained.
 Bet on:

 - Brick revoked white